 |Pizza made with French bread and a few of my own unique, personal twists that put it over the top.|

-French Bread PizzaA few days ago I went to Walmart for one of those bigger trips that usually involve multiple pet products and various and sundry household stuff.
+Garlic Bread PizzaA few days ago I went to Walmart for one of those bigger trips that usually involve multiple pet products and various and sundry household stuff.
 I couldn't resist picking up a few more Pioneer Woman goodies while I was there - these adorable little measuring cup bowls and some of the kitchen towels this time.

 It's still fascinating to me that Ree Drummond aka Pioneer Woman has gotten to where she is from starting as just a small blogger who, like most of us, were mostly talking to ourselves in the beginning.
 I remember her having photo caption contests, sharing a story based on her romance with Marlboro Man and giving away stray gift cards from her junk drawers.

 Now she's put said romance into a novel, written several children's books and cookbooks, has a whole line of her own products, a television cooking show and is opening a general store and deli in a little over a month.
 It's the stuff dreams are made of and I'm sure she must wake up and pinch herself every morning.
 Clearly she's much more ambitious (albeit also younger) than me!

 Still, I feel a connection to Ree's beginning days, and have actually met and talked with her at a blogging conference long before all of that stuff happened, though I'm sure she doesn't really remember me from Adam's housecat.
 I do love her kitchen line though - it all has a vintage motif and y'all know how I feel about my vintage - from recipes to dishes to well, me!

 Anyway, as I was shopping, I heard an announcement that hot, French bread was available up front.
 Now what kinda gal can resist that?